metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

       - `SELECT users` will throw an error.
       - `SELECT "users"` will run correctly.

-    **Tip: Use Metabase to check for column and table name syntax**
+    - **Tip: Use Metabase to check for column and table name syntax**

       1. Create a simple question in the [notebook editor][notebook-editor] using the same columns and tables as your SQL question.
       2. [Convert the question to SQL][how-to-convert-gui-question-to-sql].
       3. Look at how the Metabase-generated SQL query refers to column and table names.

-2. Review the [data reference][data-reference] for the column and tables in your query.
+2. Review the [data reference][data-reference] for the column and table names in your query.

     - If the column or table name doesn't exist in the data reference:
       - Run `SELECT * FROM your_table_name LIMIT 10;` to look for the column or table name to use in your query.